NikosMple/AboutMe/README.md

-Welcome to my personal Resume 🥳
+Welcome to my personal Resume. 🥳
+I have created only with HTML & CSS.
+It's pretty simple but beautiful. 🫠 🤷‍♂️